Skip Navigation

 Why is Breakfast Important?

-Eating breakfast is important for everyone.
+Breakfast is important for everyone, no matter what your schedule is.
 Remember to choose foods that work for you and your lifestyle.
 Even a hectic, busy schedule can include breakfast.
-If there is enough time, a sit-down meal of whole grain pancakes with fruit or scrambled eggs with chopped spinach, avocado, and part-skim mozzarella cheese is a healthy start.
-No time?
-A grab-and-go breakfast can be healthy too.
-Try a piece of whole grain toast with peanut/sunflower butter, a cup of yogurt and fruit, or a green smoothie.
+If you have time, enjoy a sit-down meal of whole grain pancakes with fruit, or scrambled eggs with chopped spinach, avocado, and part-skim mozzarella.
+In a rush?
+Grab a piece of whole grain toast with peanut or sunflower butter, a cup of yogurt and fruit, or a quick green smoothie.

 Protein